 Aid Programs by Category

-Same terms and conditions as Stafford loans, except that the borrower is responsible for interest that accrues during deferment periods (including in-school) and during the six-month grace period.
+Same terms and conditions as Subsidized Student Loans, except that the borrower is responsible for interest that accrues during deferment periods (including in-school) and during the six-month grace period.
 Graduate students may borrow $20,500 per academic year.
 In most instances, the lending institution will electronically forward the funds to the student’s UMHB account.

 - CAL Loan